 As far as CRMs go, HubSpot has no competition in its category.
 Other CRMs like Salesforce Sales Cloud and Freshsales offer similar experiences, but they cost more than $0.
 HubSpot’s interface is so user-friendly that you’ll get used to it in no time.

 The amount of free content you get with HubSpot seems never-ending.
-From the free integration of over 40 apps to having the space to hold over 1 million contacts, you may never need to use another CRM.
+From the free HubSpot integration of over 40 apps to having the space to hold over 1 million contacts, you may never need to use another CRM.
 What I would recommend is upgrading to HubSpot Marketing when you have a chance.
-There are valuable tools in that software that isn’t available in the free version like more customizable forms, ads, email marketing, list segmentation, and reports.
+There are valuable sales tool options in that software that isn’t available in the free version like more customizable forms, ads, email marketing, list segmentation, and reports.

 HubSpot also has a fantastic customer service team, which is especially bizarre for a free product.
 The staff is accommodating for whatever you need.
 If live chat isn’t available, you can speak to the bot for frequently asked questions, or you can leave a message, and one of the customer service reps will get back to you ASAP.